fabgesbert/fabgesbert/README.md

 🌱 I’m currently learning ML @Stanford
 💞️ I’m looking to collaborate on AI projects
 📫 How to reach me: Count to 3...
-😄 Pronouns: Fab
+😄 Pronouns: He
-⚡ Fun fact: I work in a crappy company just for salary
+⚡ Fun fact: I work for fun

 <!---
 fabgesbert/fabgesbert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.